Council elections

 - The Western Australian Electoral Commission appoints an independent Returning Officer to oversee the election, including accepting candidate nominations during the 8-day nomination period and supervising the count on election night;

-- If you are on the City of Belmont electoral roll, you will receive an election package in the mail about three weeks before election day;
+- If you are on the City of Belmont electoral roll, this is made up of the Residents roll and Owener and Occupiers Roll (see the Electoral Roll page for more details), you will receive an election package in the mail about four weeks before election day.

 Voting in local government elections is not compulsory.
-If you are going to be away at the time of the election, you can ask someone to forward your papers to you.
-A replacement package can also be issued if yours has been lost or destroyed.
+Electronic voting is not available.
+The election package will be sent to the address at which you are enrolled so it is important that your enrolment details are up to date.
+See our Electoral Roll page to find out how to check your enrolment.
+If you are going to be away at the time of the election, you can ask someone to forward your election package to you.
+Replacement election packages can also be issued if yours has been lost or destroyed.
+Please attend the City of Belmont Civic Centre in person for a replacement package.
+Note packages can only be issued to the elector not on behalf of someone else.

 How to vote